 If you are looking for peace, relaxation and experience, Vabali is the right place for you.
 Here you can forget the dull rainy weather a little more.
 On 20,000 square metres in the middle of Berlin, you can immerse yourself in a Far Eastern world where exotic scents, tropical plants and noble architecture radiate a feeling of homely remoteness.
 In addition, there are numerous other hamams, saunas and day spas with various wellness offers.

 More information Wellness in Berlin

 Pure coffee, hand filtered, well-tried: In Berlin there are quite some cafés, which celebrate the art of making coffee, experimenting with flavours and beans to fulfill just one noble goal: Get all the flavours such as toffee or black fruits to unfold their power and richness so we can taste every nuance of it.
 Luckily rainy weather offers the perfect opportunity to test this Berlin Slow-Coffee-Trend.

-Tip 10: Visit an umbrella store
+Tip 10: If it rains really hard in Berlin - visit an umbrella store

 Surely there's no better time to buy a new umbrella than when it's raining.
 But why not get a proper one?
 One of the last umbrella shops in Berlin is located on Transvaalstraße in Wedding: Der Schirmmacher.